rohit-gotgit/CaseBite/README.md

 # Casebite

 Casebite is a modern full-stack e-commerce application that enables users to design and purchase fully customizable phone cases.
-It combines an interactive design experience with secure authentication, seamless payments, and efficient order management
+It combines an interactive design experience with secure authentication, seamless payments, and efficient order management.

 ---